SAITPublic/PIMLibrary/examples/monitor/elt_add_test/README.md

 This test app is implemented based on 32GB memory with 32 channel.
 You need to reserve 16GB memory size using ROCK patch before execute this test app.

-This is the test code for eltwise-add operation on FIM.
+This is the test code for eltwise-add operation on PIM.
-The kernel includes just adding part of the fim-elt-add.
+The kernel includes just adding part of the pim-elt-add.
-It can be used to verify memory transactions are generated properly. elt_add_fim.cpp requires a driver patch for FIM to get a base physical address of FIM area.
+It can be used to verify memory transactions are generated properly. elt_add_pim.cpp requires a driver patch for PIM to get a base physical address of PIM area.

 # Install ROCT and ROCK